jckuri/AzureNeighborlyApp/README.md

 The student can run docker build and can import their Dockerfile in the Azure Container Registry.

 Provide a screenshot of the Dockerfile from Azure Container Registry as evidence.

+A screenshot of the Dockerfile from Azure Container Registry as evidence.